schemathesis/schemathesis/docs/experimental.rst

 In Python Tests
 ~~~~~~~~~~~~~~~

-To enable experimental features globally across all your Schemathesis tests, you can use the ``enable`` method on the desired experimental feature.
+To enable experimental features for your Schemathesis tests in Python, use the ``enable`` method on the desired experimental feature.
+It's a good idea to put the code to enable the feature in a place that runs before your tests start.
+For those using ``pytest``, putting this code in a ``conftest.py`` file at the root of your test directory would work well.

-Here's an example:

 .. code-block:: python